Democratic Sen. Dianne Feinstein on Wednesday relaunched a big California water bill, in what might be cast as the triumph of hope over experience.

 But with California’s House Republicans often demanding more certain deliveries of water for agriculture while Democrats representing the environmentally sensitive Sacramento-San Joaquin Delta seek more water for those interests, the new bill faces some familiar obstacles.

 “How do you thread that needle?”
 Rep. Jared Huffman, D-San Rafael, said in an interview, when asked whether Congress will reach a viable compromise.
 “I think it’s highly unlikely.”

-The money provided includes $600 million for projects that could include constructing Temperance Flat Dam on the San Joaquin River above Millerton Lake or Sites Reservoir in the Sacramento Valley, and raising the height of Shasta Dam.
-The bill also cites “additional storage” at New Melones Reservoir on the Stanislaus River and creates a program to remove non-native predator fish from the Stanislaus River.
+The money provided includes $600 million for projects that could include constructing Temperance Flat or Sites Reservoir, in the Sacramento Valley, and raising Shasta Dam.
+The bill also cites “additional storage” at New Melones Reservoir and creates a program to remove non-native predator fish from the Stanislaus River.

 “This bill won’t be everything for everyone; candidly, that’s not possible with California water policy,” Feinstein said, “but I believe the bill strikes the right balance.”

 Underscoring the challenges ahead, Feinstein’s Democratic colleague, Sen. Barbara Boxer, remained agnostic on the bill Wednesday, saying simply that she thanked Feinstein for her work and will now “look forward to getting feedback from all the major stakeholders.”

 Feinstein’s latest bill also confronts, both in California and on Capitol Hill, changing climates that could further complicate lawmakers’ efforts.

 The Republican-controlled House passed an extremely ambitious water bill in February 2012, when the statewide snowpack was 33 percent of normal.
 Written with little Democratic involvement, and passed along nearly strict party lines, the package eventually died.